Supply and Demand

 Global Business & Supply Chain Management major and Boeing Scholar Faith Vasquez.
 (Photo: Embry-Riddle/Connor McShane)

 You likely now have a better understanding of how a worldwide pandemic can affect the global supply chain demand.
-For Boeing Scholar Faith Vasquez, it was the deciding factor in choosing to major in Global Business and Supply Chain Management.
+For Boeing Scholar Faith Vasquez (’25), it was the deciding factor in choosing to major in Global Business and Supply Chain Management.

 “The last two years have been difficult due to the pandemic, and one thing that has been greatly affected is the global supply chain,” explains Vasquez.
 “This caught my eye, and I decided I wanted to do something about it.”

-Vasquez (‘25) initially took notice of Embry-Riddle after discovering the high employment rate of its graduates.
+Vasquez initially took notice of Embry-Riddle Aeronautical University after discovering the high employment rate of its graduates.
 She was sold on the passionate and industry-experienced faculty and the number of resources available to her during her studies.

 “The university is very academically driven, and there are many resources on campus that can be utilized to succeed.”

-Vasquez appreciates the opportunity that being a Boeing Scholar has afforded her, which includes meeting previous scholarship recipients and gaining insight on how to be the best student she can be.
+Vasquez appreciates the opportunity that The Boeing Company has afforded her through the Boeing Scholar program, which includes meeting previous scholarship recipients and gaining insight on how to be the best student she can be.

 "The program has helped me gain a sense of community and provides extra support on my journey to my career.”